cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-07-31-consistently-measure-consistency-to-beat-talent.md

 Making daily targets so small I can't say no.
 For that, I break down complex tasks into something easy to measure.

-Once these goals are set, I lower the barrier to starting by making daily targets incredibly small—so small, in fact, that saying "no" feels unreasonable.
+Once these goals are set, I lower the barrier to starting by making daily targets incredibly small.
+So small, in fact, that saying "no" feels unreasonable.

 For example: